Child Custody

 • The child's preferences

-• Any instances of abuse or neglect by a parent
+• Past incidents of abuse or neglect by a parent

 Must Custody Be Left Up to a Judge?